agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 site.url
 }}/files/switrs-motorcycle-accidents-by-date/motorcycle_accidents_by_day_of_the_week_and_season.svg)

-The weekday trend is similar for both seasons: Monday has the fewest accidents, and the rest of the days are roughly equal.
-The weekends are where the real differences lie.
-During the summer, there is a substantial increase in the number of accidents (including on Friday), while in the winter the increase is there but less prominent.
-This suggests that there are recreational riders at all times, but especially during the summer.

-This is not the exact trend we observed for holidays, where we saw a constant number of riders during the summer, and a decrease in winter.
-However, this might be accounted for by the fact that riders, or all types, are less likely to ride on holidays, perhaps because they have social events to attend.
+There is lower ridership in winter over all, but there is also a smaller increase in the number of riders out on the weekend.
+However, the distributions are elongated as compared to summer meaning on some days there are many riders, and some days there are almost none.
+Like the trends for holidays, this could be due to weather.
+Summer weekends have consistently high ridership.

 ## Conclusion

-The idea that there are two types of motorcycle riders is an interesting one, and one I think riders themselves would support.
-I see hints of it in the data, but nothing conclusive.
-In the future I'd like to try exploring it more by looking at the types of motorcycles, where they crash, and the types of accidents.
-I suspect all three of these will be quite different between the two populations.
+Motorcycle accidents do not follow the same trends as for all motor-vehicles.
+Motorcyclists continue riding even when they do not have a job, but seasons have a large effect on the number of riders out on the road.
+Riders are also out on holidays in the summer when other vehicles take the day off, and have high variance for winter holidays and weekends when the weather may turn against them.
+There are many more ways to explore motor cycle accidents---time of day, type of motorcycle, vehicle at fault---but those will have to wait for another day.